CBE544/CBE544-2019.github.io/ASE/Getting_Started/README.md

 python EOS-script.py
 ```

-The output plot (xyz.png) should show the fitted energies as a function of the a lattice constant, with the lattice constant corresponding to the minimum and the bulk modulus displayed on the top.
+This will plot the volumes vs energies and print the volume that related to the minimum energy.
+The output plot (xyz.png) should show the fitted energies as a function of the volume, with the volume corresponding to the minimum and the bulk modulus displayed on the top.
+To get the a lattice constant take this volume and use this equation:

+a_<sub>DFT</sub> = \frac{2*Volume}{(4.71)*sqrt(3)}

 **HW 5:** Plot the energies as listed above, and report the DFT lattice constant.